Shopping Links

 US DVD Review

 The DVDs from RightStuf are put together reasonably well.
-The weak point is the video, which is both a bit rough due to age and shows some noticeable compression artifacts in the more chaotic scenes (of which there are a lot), though it's not terrible and the audio is passible.
-There are plenty of extra goodies, though: character bios (this is actually useful info, since the backstory is totally unexplained within the anime itself), lots of semi-amusing outtakes from the dub, some interesting notes by the translator, some text snippets from interviews with the Japanese staff and voice actors that went with the Japanese DVD release, and one unedited (and subtitled) original opening on each disc.
+The weak point is the video, which is both a bit rough due to age and shows some noticeable compression artifacts in the more chaotic scenes (of which there are a lot), though it's not terrible.
+The audio is passable.
+There are plenty of extra goodies, at least: character bios (this is actually useful info, since the backstory is totally unexplained within the anime itself), lots of semi-amusing outtakes from the dub, some interesting notes by the translator, some text snippets from interviews with the Japanese staff and voice actors that went with the Japanese DVD release, and one unedited (and subtitled) original opening on each disc.
 My only complaint is that they didn't use the original opening on the first disc, instead using the same opening theme for the entire series, although the original one is included as a bonus on disc 1 and definitely worth checking out.

-Rated 13-up on account of some off-color humor and a bit of rough language, it's generally pretty mild.
+Rated 13-up by RightStuf on account of some off-color humor and a bit of rough language, though it's generally pretty mild.

 Violence: 2 - There's a lot of fighting, but it's not very graphic.